core-wg/href/draft-ietf-core-href.md

   without Uri-Path Options from the other URI-related CoAP Options produces `s://x/`, not `s://x` -- CoAP prefers the lone empty path segment form.
-  Similarly, after discussing HTTP semantics, {{Section 6.2.3 of -uri}} states:
+  Similarly, after discussing HTTP semantics, {{Section 6.2.3 of RFC3986@-uri}} states:

   {:quote}
   > In general, a URI that uses the generic syntax for authority with an